Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Junee, placing the area among the bottom 25% of areas assessed nationally

-The estimated count of 382 people in the area per dwelling approval indicates a quiet, low activity development environment.
-Future projections show Junee adding 835 residents by 2041.
+In terms of property types, 83.0% are standalone homes and 17.0% are townhouses or apartments, reflecting the area's low density nature and preference for detached housing.
+The estimated population per dwelling approval is 382 people, indicative of a quiet development environment.
+According to AreaSearch's latest quarterly estimate, Junee is projected to add 835 residents by 2041.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development